keyvchan/swift-master/README.md

-# Swift Stack
+# swift-master stack

-The Swift stack is designed to provide a foundation for building and running Swift applications in Appsody.
+The swift-master stack is designed to provide a foundation for building and running Swift applications in Appsody.

-This stack is based on the `Swift 5.1` runtime and allows you to develop new or existing Swift applications using Appsody.
+This stack is based on the `Swift nightly-5.2-bionic` runtime and allows you to develop new or existing Swift applications using Appsody.

 ## Templates